vkurup/kurup.org/blog/_posts/2011-05-07-philosophers-way-trail-run.markdown

 smoothly until about a mile in and the next 3 miles were spent passing and waiting, passing and waiting.
 That in itself is ok ... it's part of trail running.
-I would've just extended the time that we were on the wide tack to give time for people to string out a bit more.
+I would've just extended the time that we were on the wide track to give time for people to string out a bit more.
 Like I said ... minor annoyance.

 Once we got moving, I had a blast.
 I just love running in the woods.
 I